hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 A `transport_mount` block supports the following:

-* `file_share_id` - (Optional) The resource ID of the File Share resource.
+* `file_share_id` - (Required) The resource ID of the File Share resource.
 Changing this forces a new resource to be created.

-* `private_endpoint_id` - (Optional) The resource ID of the Private Endpoint.
+* `private_endpoint_id` - (Required) The resource ID of the Private Endpoint.
 Changing this forces a new resource to be created.

 ---

 An `application_server_configuration` block supports the following:

-* `instance_count` - (Optional) The number of instances for the Application Server.
+* `instance_count` - (Required) The number of instances for the Application Server.
 Changing this forces a new resource to be created.

-* `subnet_id` - (Optional) The resource ID of the Subnet for the Application Server.
+* `subnet_id` - (Required) The resource ID of the Subnet for the Application Server.
 Changing this forces a new resource to be created.

 * `virtual_machine_configuration` - (Optional) A `virtual_machine_configuration` block as defined below.
 Changing this forces a new resource to be created.